 Her work with Up with People as music coordinator then took her to seven states and eight countries around the world, where she performed and directed the music for their weekly show.
 The group also performs community service, in addition to the music they provide as they aim to build bridges of understanding between cultures and countries.

-Recently retired from ESPN after 24 years, Dan Quinn spends time overlooking the ocean from his condo in Florida “as much as my wife will let me,” be away from their Connecticut home.
-A 15-year sportswriter before joining ESPN, Quinn still writes, now as a volunteer at the West Palm Beach VA Medical Center where one of his pieces was referenced by United States Secretary of Veterans Affairs Robert Wilke in testimony to the Senate Veterans’ Affairs Committee.
+Retired from ESPN after 24 years, Dan Quinn spends time overlooking the ocean from his condo in Florida “as much as my wife will let me,” be away from their Connecticut home.
+A 15-year sportswriter before joining ESPN, Quinn, as a volunteer at the West Palm Beach VA Medical Center, wrote a piece recently which was referenced by United States Secretary of Veterans Affairs Robert Wilke in testimony to the Senate Veterans’ Affairs Committee.
+Quinn is also involved with Report for America, a national service program that places emerging journalists into local news organizations.

 Quinn’s “work” at ESPN included accommodating media at Super Bowls, championship boxing matches, World Series and NHL games, and at SportsCenter’s coverage of major events.
-Promoting SportsCenter let him meet celebs taping “This is SportsCenter” promos, including Sean Payton and Drew Brees of his New Orleans Saints.
-More important, Quinn notes, he got to see the heart and soul of ESPN’s Emmy Award-winning storytelling and news operations; the incredibly hard-working folks who make those shows must-watch TV.
+Promoting SportsCenter let him meet celebs taping “This is SportsCenter” promos, including Sean Payton and Drew Brees of his then–Super Bowl champion New Orleans Saints.
+More important, Quinn notes, he got to see the heart and soul of ESPN’s Emmy Award-winning storytelling and news operations, and the incredibly hard-working folks who make those shows must-watch TV.

 Wendy J. Riling